h434ni/loggy-run/README.md

 - ```python run.py npm run dev```
 - ```python run.py```

-### contribution
+## contribution

-this is a  small project yet nowhere to be found. i get the result i wanted with the current state but if there was any issues or suggestions, feel welcomed to contribute.
+this is a  small project yet nowhere to be found. i get the result i wanted with the current state but if there was any issues or suggestions, feel welcomed to contribute in any programming language you know. tested on windows.